ericlevy-git/CashRegister/README.rst

 Input sample:
 --------------

-Your program should accept as its first argument a path to a filename.The input file contains several lines.
-Each line is one test case.
-Each line contains two numbers which are separated by a semicolon.
+Your program should accept two input values.
 The first is the Purchase price (PP) and the second is the cash(CH) given by the customer. eg.

- 15.94;16.00
+ 15.94 16.00

- 17;16
+ 17 16

- 35;35
+ 35 35

- 45;50
+ 45 50

 Output sample:
 ---------------